| When should I send a COBRA General Notice?The COBRA General Notice

 federal government guidelines for providing information via

+electronic disclosure.
 Many employers have a work force where English is not a

 first language.
 Should the employer translate the COBRA General